kmzbrnoI/wsm-speed-reader/README.md

-# Simple Speedometer Reader
+# WSM Speed Reader

-This desktop application connects to the serial port of the *Wireless SpeedoMeter* and displays its speed.
+WSM Speed Reader is a simple desktop application.
+It connects to the serial port of the *Wireless SpeedoMeter* and displays its speed.

 This application is developed in [QT](https://www.qt.io/).